edgexfoundry/edgex-docs/docs_src/design/adr/security/0027-authentication.md

 - Add an NGINX reverse proxy with using the proxy auth module.

-- Create a new `security-proxyauth` service to check the incoming JWT for validity.
+- Create a new `security-proxy-auth` service to check the incoming JWT for validity.
   (NGINX will be configured to delegate to this service for authentication checks.
   NGINX could also delegate to a minimal function like /api/v2/version, but the reason as to why the function was called wouldn't be as clear as